Skip to content

 MeasureTime frameDescription

 Participant perceived agencyImmediately before and after watching the video and at 3 monthsAs measured by the Perceived Control Scale which is a single-item measure of participant perceived control.
-Participants will rate agreement with the statement, right now, I feel like things are out of my control from 0-10 (not at all to a lot).
+Participants will rate agreement with the statement, "right now, I feel like things are out of my control" from 0-10 ("not at all" to "a lot").

 Countries